 - A doorjamb (good to have when staying in a private room alone!)

 - A LifeStraw water bottle

 - A first-aid kit and your personal medications

 Tiger Balm – I foolishly bought this amazing camphor and menthol cream at a specialty store in California for $12, only to find it in Cambodia for $1.
 It helps ease mosquito bites far better than cortisone cream, and soothes muscle aches.

-Clothing – Don’t overdo it and bring too many clothes with you.
-They are cheap in Southeast Asia and can be found in every night market for just a few dollars.
-You’ll lose plenty of items to the laundry service (they’ll get lost in the shuffle and you simply won’t notice), holes, or deciding you simply would prefer the cool and different clothing you find on the road to the boring ones from home.
+Some Clothing – Don’t overdo it and bring too many clothes with you.
+They are cheap in Southeast Asia and can be found in almost every night market for just a few dollars.
+You’ll lose plenty of items to the laundry service (they’ll get lost in the shuffle and you simply won’t notice), get holes in them, or might just end up changing your mind about what you want to wear.

 Most Toiletries – No need to load up on shampoo and soap.
 They use these things in Southeast Asia, too.

 Jeans – Just don’t bring them.
 They never dry, will make you entirely too hot, and are likely to chafe in the humidity.
 None of these are pleasant things.